Romanian philosophy: The Epoch of Charles I (Carol I)

+In his early works he started from Herbart's idea of logical validity being restricted to objects in a reciprocal relation.
+From here, Maiorescu developed an epistemological view based on relationship.
+Philosophy would then be the study of the relation between things, a relation that is not in the object itself, but in the mind.
+Following Harbert's method, he proposed a mechanical description of the mind and of philosophy, ordered on five fundamental categories, from the most concrete to the most abstract: psychology, logic, metaphysic, mathematic, and ethic.
+In the second part of his life his focus changed to the Romanian philosophy and its natural development, starting with his În contra direcției de astăzi în cultura română (Against Today's Direction in Romanian Culture) (1868), influenced by Herbert Spencer.
+Consequently, he criticized the practice of re-latinization of the language promoted by the Transylvanian School, as well as Simion Bărnuțiu's reliance on Roman jurisprudence.
+His theory of forme fără fond (forms without a basis) entered national culture.
+The theory states that every national culture has a distinct spirituality basis upon which it forms its own elements, and when these elements are adopted from another cultural context, the forms become harmful.
+In Maiorescu's view, generations like those involved in 1848 events adopted Western cultural elements without proper consideration to the national basis, and, in consequence, Romanian culture was suffocated with forms which it could not interiorize since they did not belong to its cultural base.

 Vasile Conta obtained his doctorate from the Université libre de Bruxelles and functioned as a Professor of Law at the University of Iași.
 His works, published in Romanian and French, included La théorie du fatalisme (1877) and La théorie de l'ondulation universelle (1895).
-Conta was influenced by three sources: the evolutionist philosophy of Herbert Spencer, the positivism of August Compte, and the German materialism of Büchner, Vogt, and Moleschott.
+Conta was influenced by three sources: the evolutionist philosophy of Herbert Spencer, the positivism of August Comte, and the German materialism of Büchner, Vogt, and Moleschott.
 In his first work he defends a version of determinism, called "fatalism", and proposes a materialist theory of knowledge (or rather, a materialist model of cognition).
 Cognition is accounted for in terms of material modifications of the brain.
 He thought that sensorial input is transmitted through the nervous fibres under the form of "shakings", or vibrations, which provoke the apparition of physiological changes in the brain, called "imprintings".
 In the second cited work, Conta proposes a materialist metaphysics, affirming the wave-like character of the universe; according to this conception, the evolution of the universe as a whole, and of each entity in this universe has a wave-like character.
 Conta wrote also books on the history of metaphysics, on the nature of metaphysics, on the "first principles that constitute the world".
 He dissociated from the positivists of his time by arguing for the importance of metaphysics and for the presence of an artistic element in the construction of the metaphysical systems.